KATYŃ -THE UNSPEAKABLE CRIME

 “She had to leave everything in the apartment.
 We had no documents, no photographs, nothing.
 This passport [of her grandfather] and photo [of Stanisław] and papers I have now are from when my mum visited my uncle in America.”

-After she waked out of their Warsaw apartment Zofia moved among family members until she reunited with her husband, whom the occupying Germans had arrested.
-Years later, Teresa’s aunt in Kaszuby let on that Jan Miotk’s legs were so swollen when he returned from prison, that she believed he was only let out because his captors did not think he would survive.
+After the Germans removed Zofia and her children from their Warsaw apartment, they lived among various family members until they could reunite with Jan, who had been arrested.
+Years later, Teresa’s aunt in Kaszuby let on that Jan Miotk’s legs were so swollen when he returned from prison, she believed he was only let out because his captors did not think he would survive.

 “I tried to talk with my parents about it, but they didn’t want to.
 My mum was probably afraid to give me information, because if I have that information, and I say something to other people in school, it was danger for me, and it was danger for my family.